Shaddai

 The Darkest Day of the Calendar

 You might think that Yom Kippur is the darkest day of the Jewish year, since there is an extended period of teshuvah (repentance) during the preceding month of Elul that culminates in a prolonged fast with a lengthy confession of sins (viduy) at the synagogue.
 Actually, Yom Kippur is considered the holiest day of the year, but there is still the hope of obtaining forgiveness (selichah) through one's teshuvah.
 It is the day of atonement or forgiveness for the preceding year's sins, and it is also a time of judgment for the coming year...
 It is a sad time, of course, since it involves chesbon hanefesh (soul searching) about the sins you've committed, and this often involves feelings of regret and even shame.
-However Yom Kippur is not tragic like Tisha B'Av, since Tisha B'Av represents the judgment and punishment of God carried out.
+However Yom Kippur is not tragic like Tisha B'Av, since Tisha B'Av represents the judgment and punishment that God actually carried out....

 We need to pray for the eyes of Jewish people to be open to the freedom and love of the Messiah Yeshua....the One who said, "destroy this Temple, and in three days I will raise it up" (John 2:19-22).
 Yeshua (Jesus) alone is the everlasting answer to our need for forgiveness, even in the light of the tragic.